-1. General.
 Effective communications for joint base defense present numerous challenges.
-All component communications systems, both secure and unsecure, on the base must be compatible to facilitate effective C2 of defense and security operations.
+All component communications systems on the base, both secure and unsecure, must be compatible in order to facilitate effective C2 of defense and security operations.
 The BDOC, as the focal point for base defense C2, is normally the hub for the base defense communications system.